plamere/pyen/README.md

     for artist in response['artists']:
         print artist['id'], artist['name']

 Refer to the [Echo Nest API documentation](http://developer.echonest.com/docs/v4) for details on the methods and parameters.
 Note that most API calls require a 'get' request but certain API method calls require a 'post'.
 Use the ```Pyen.get``` and the ```Pyen.post``` where appropriate.
-The Echo Nest API documentation indicates wether a `get` or a `post` is required.
+The Echo Nest API documentation indicates whether a `get` or a `post` is required.

 ## Quick Examples